Chapter 3: Unseen Hand

 “No, I didn’t know that.
 Can you hear the stars?”

-“I only know a few stories”, she replied, shaking her head.
-“My Da teaches them to me when we’re outside at night and the sky’s clear.”
-She went quiet for a bit, and he heard her sniffle.
-But, when they passed the rapids, she asked, “Hawk, doesn’t the rushing water sound like a fierce battle?”
+“I only know a few,” she replied, shaking her head.
+“My da teaches them to me when we’re outside at night and the sky’s clear.”
+She went quiet, then sniffled for a bit.
+When they passed the rapids, she asked, “Hawk, doesn’t that rushing water sound like a fierce battle?”

 “I suppose it does.”

 Now what?
-She has no home, her mother is a fugitive, her father is away or dead, her grandparents are dead.
+She has no home.
+Her mother is a fugitive.
+Her father is away or dead.
+Her grandparents are dead.
 He sighed.
-Usually, I plan better before doing something so stupid.
+Usually, I plan better before doing something stupid.

 When he saw another dark thicket ahead, he headed into it.
 Without waking her, he slid off the horse, carried her to a soft grassy spot, and laid her down gently.

-What am I going to do with you? he wondered, then remembered what she’d said earlier, The way is clear when it is needed.
+What am I going to do with you?
+Then he remembered what she’d said earlier.
+The way is clear when it is needed.

-He woke in the late afternoon to find her gone.
+Waking in the late afternoon, he turned to find an empty rumpled blanket.
 “Little Soldier?”